Recycle to Read Textiles

 Who can take part?

-Textile only collections: Schools in mainland England (including the Isle of Wight) Wales, Northern Ireland and Scotland registered with the Pod can take part.
-Currently, schools in Northern Ireland can participate in textiles collections only.
+Schools in mainland England (including the Isle of Wight) Wales, Northern Ireland and Scotland registered with the Pod can take part.
+Currently, schools in London are unable to participate in textiles collections.

 All schools registered with the Pod can access the Recycle to Read education resources.